 Resources for stipends are derived from a combination of Queen’s Graduate Awards (QGA), teaching assistantships (TA-ships) in the department’s undergraduate courses, contributions from research grants and contracts, internal scholarships and awards, and external scholarships and awards.
 Stipends are typically paid in three equal installments throughout the year.

 Students are automatically considered for QGA and TA-ships when accepted to the MA.
 TA-ships require up to a maximum of 10 hours a week of tutorial leadership, preparation, marking, and other duties.
 We normally try to offer two TA-ships per academic year.
 TA opportunities may be reduced subsequent to the initial offer (for example, in the case of a student winning additional external awards).

 TA-ships are regarded as both a source of funding and as an important element in the student’s career development.
 Students are paid for their Teaching Assistantships monthly for the duration of their TA contract(s).

 The Graduate Program in Gender Studies puts students forward for Queen's internal awards and Ontario Graduate Scholarships (OGS).
 All incoming students are strongly encouraged to apply for external scholarships and grants themselves, such as the Social Science and Humanities Research Council (SSHRC) and Canadian Institute of Health Research (CIHR) awards.
 Entering graduate students who win federal government tri-council awards (NSERC, SSHRC, CIHR) are automatically provided a $5,000 top-up by Queen’s.
-For information on internal and external scholarships, as well as conference awards, see the links below.
+For information on internal and external scholarships, as well as conference awards, see the Funding Opportunities document and the links below.